 At Broadoak, we provide many opportunities for young people to learn about the Holocaust and other genocides throughout the world.
 We remember their victims and explore the relationship between the past and key issues that we face today, such as racism, bullying and discrimination.

-This year, to celebrate Holocaust Memorial Day the Humanities faculty ran a collapsed curriculum project.
+Last year, to celebrate Holocaust Memorial Day the Humanities faculty ran a collapsed curriculum project.
 Year 9 students had a fortnight to take part in learning activities around the Holocaust and were then given four lessons to express themselves artistically.
 The theme this year was ‘How can life go on?’.
 Students explored real life stories of people whose lives were affected by the Holocaust and by more recent genocides.
 We were delighted with the pieces of work that students created.
 They responded in a mature and very thoughtful manner.
 Some students made models that were symbolic of the events during the Holocaust, others expressed themselves through poetry and some created moving pieces of art that expressed the emotions of those that suffered.
 We had many students who sometimes struggle with social and emotional behaviour who engaged with the project positively and took the opportunity to display their artistic talents.

 The collapsed project was a fantastic lead up to the Humanities trip to Auschwitz.
 The project offered a fantastic chance to connect with the stories and events even further.